anhkhoadx/ProximalAPI-Docs/README.md

 Custom pin types are defined by the API user and these pins cannot be retrieved via the API unless the pin type is included correctly in the query.
 In this way, custom pins can be kept private with pin types that are long hashes kept known only to the developer, or you can share your custom pin types if you want others to have access to your pins.

-Custom pins can be created on an array of 1 to 10 WirelessName, WirelessName~HardwareID, or HardwareID alone combination at a time.
+Custom pins can be created on an array of 1 to 10 WirelessName, WirelessName~HardwareID, or HardwareID alone combinations at a time.
 An example of a custom pin would be an application pinning a message or user ID to the top 5 strongest MAC address signals in a room.
 In this case other installs of that same app can retrieve those pins with the app specific custom pin type simply by checking all detected MACs against the API and the correct pin type known only to that app.

 Note that unlike standard pins, custom pins can never be retrieved without being explicitly requested in the query.
 The requestor must know the custom pin type and query for that type.
 There are no pin type parameter ranges or wildcards at this time.